Tired after the sauna? Here's why.

 Sauna exhaustion is a condition that can occur after prolonged exposure to high temperatures in a sauna.
 Symptoms of sauna exhaustion can include fatigue, weakness, dizziness, headache, and nausea.
 This condition can occur in people who use a sauna for too long or who do not properly hydrate before and after a sauna session.

 One study published in the Journal of Occupational Health found that sauna use can cause a decrease in cognitive function, particularly in tasks related to memory and attention.
 This decrease in cognitive function could contribute to feelings of fatigue and exhaustion after a sauna session.
+To lessen risk, be sure to use timer-equipped sauna accessories and pay attention to recommended session durations.

 While some people report feeling tired after a sauna, there is no evidence to suggest that saunas make you tired.
 In fact, saunas are often used to promote relaxation and improve sleep quality.
 According to a study published in the journal Sleep Medicine Reviews, sauna use can improve sleep quality by increasing the production of melatonin, a hormone that regulates sleep.